axelparmentier/axelparmentier.github.io/_posts/2024-05-16-AppliedMathPriviledges.md

 One of the key distinctions in the field of mathematics is between pure mathematicians and applied mathematicians.
 While pure mathematicians are driven by the intrinsic beauty and complexity of mathematics itself, applied mathematicians harness mathematical tools not to study mathematics for its own sake, but to model the world around us.
 This modeling approach is arguably the most advanced technique in human endeavors, allowing for a logical and effective understanding of the world, and the ability to construct tangible outcomes based on this understanding [^3].

 Applied mathematicians are, therefore, not just scholars of abstract concepts; they are the architects of models that mirror reality.
 Their work translates into the design of systems, the optimization of processes, and the prediction of outcomes, which are essential in various industries and sectors.
-The perk of being an applied mathematician lies in the ability to apply theoretical knowledge to practical problems, bridging the gap between the world of ideas and the world of human experience.
+A perk of being an applied mathematician lies in the ability to apply theoretical knowledge to practical problems, bridging the gap between the world of ideas and the world of human experience.

 ## Operational Research and economic applications